katieloesch/react-todo-app/README.md

 - Add drag and drop functionality for tasks
 - Allow tasks to be edited after they have been added
 - Add filtering functionality to show completed tasks only or all tasks
 - Add search functionality to search for tasks by name

+## Future Improvements

+- Add drag and drop functionality for tasks
+- Add search functionality to search for tasks by name